-“The stock market pullback is not particularly surprising, when you consider that rates are rising, the labour market is tight and the U.S. Federal Reserve is removing some liquidity from the system,” says Capital Group economist Darrell Spence.
+“The stock market pullback is not particularly surprising when you consider that rates are rising, the labor market is tight and the Federal Reserve is removing some liquidity from the system,” says Capital Group economist Darrell Spence.
 “Equity valuations were also elevated, and the market had been underestimating what the Federal Reserve said it was going to do in terms of increasing short-term rates.
 And there is a trade dispute with China that could put further pressure on the economy.”

 That’s sparking market volatility amid rising rates and the end of quantitative easing.
 There will be continued tightening as long as the pace of economic activity remains elevated and inflation expectations are rising.
 “As the Fed moves from quantitative easing to tightening policy, it is more data dependent in its timing,” says Mike Gitlin, Capital Group’s head of fixed income.

 Unemployment and inflation, the latter measured by the core personal consumption expenditures (PCE) price index, are the two most important factors the Fed considers when deciding whether to raise rates.
-What the data tells us today is that the U.S. job market is very strong.
-The unemployment rate hit a 49-year low of 3.7% in September.
-The employment cost index, a broad gauge which measures wages and salaries and closely monitored by the Federal Reserve, increased 0.8 percent in the July-September period from the prior quarter.
+What the data tells us today is that the U.S. job market is very strong: The unemployment rate hit a 49-year low of 3.7% in September.
+The employment cost index, a broad gauge that measures wages and salaries and is closely monitored by the Federal Reserve, increased 0.8% in the July-September period from the prior quarter.
 And U.S. inflation remains near the Fed’s target, with the core PCE up 2% in September from a year earlier.
-These figures indicate that the Fed is likely to continue hiking rates into the foreseeable future.
-Our fixed income team expects another rate increase in December to 2.5% with an additional two to three more hikes likely in 2019.
+These figures indicate that the Fed is likely to continue hiking interest rates into the foreseeable future.
+Our fixed income team expects another rate increase in December to 2.5%, with an additional two to three more hikes likely in 2019.

 Shares of technology stocks, and the FAANG (Facebook, Amazon, Apple, Netflix and Google owner Alphabet) stocks in particular, pulled back in October.
 Amazon traded lower despite posting record earnings, as its 29% sales growth was below expectations, in part due to the slowdown in retail.
 Facebook also reported strong earnings, but was more cautious with future guidance.
 Netflix shares also tumbled in the month after nearly doubling in the first nine months of the year.